ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/price-lists.md

 Price lists are defined in **Pricing** → **Price Lists** in the **Set Up** section.

-A price list is used as an applicability condition for product prices in sales documents.
 A product price can reference a specific price list, which is then used as an applicability condition during price determination.

 **For example**: